-Celebrating Eid al-Adha with a Pandemic
+Celebrating Eid al-Adha with Caution during Covid-19 Pandemic

 Eid Al-Adha celebrations will no doubt bring joy to us all, but it is always a good idea to remain cautious, and always remember that this year’s Eid activities and celebrations will be traded by methods to preserve our safety and the safety of others.

 The Eid Al-Fitr holiday which Muslims celebrate after the holy month of Ramadhan, helped enlighten the gloom in the atmosphere from the Corona pandemic, it was received with a welcome and excitement from families across the world.

 How to Celebrate Eid during a Pandemic